timescale/docs/migrate/live-migration/live-migration-from-postgres.md

 [pgcopydb][pgcopydb] to perform a live migration from a source database which is using PostgreSQL to Timescale.

+It's suggested to provision a dedicated instance to run the migration steps.
+Ideally an AWS EC2 instance that's in the same region as the Timescale target service.
+For a 10K transactions/s ingestion load, with the assumption of historical data copy takes 2 days, the recommend is 4 CPU with 4 to 8 GiB of RAM and a 1.2 TiB of storage.

 Before beginning the migration process, ensure that tools `psql`, `pg_dump`, `pg_dumpall`, and `pgcopydb` are installed and available on the system that performs the migration.